 Have You Read About:

 Some important benefits of threads are as follows:

 - Threads share common data and do not require to make use of inter-process communication.

 - Threads can get an advantage of multiprocessors

 - There is a higher throughput when multiple threads collaborate in a single job.
 The entire process does not stop if one thread must wait.

-    - Threads are cheap to create as they only need a stack and storage for register
+- Threads are cheap to create as they only need a stack and storage to register

-    - Threads use very little resources of an operating system.
-They do not need new address space, global data, program code or operating system resources
+- Threads use very few resources of an operating system.
+They do not need new address space, global data, program code, or operating system resources

 - Context switching becomes fast when working with threads.